 My views haven't changed as much as my emotions.
 For a long while, I could and did live angrily inside.
 Growing older, being married, having a child, and really trying to open myself up has made me, I think and hope, a better person, but in some senses more burdened.
-My racial views are more critical than ever because I know more, but affectively, I am quicker to take up competing positions before I take up anger, even when its justified.
-It's tiring, but that's what it means to be brown in America if your view of a good life is not only acquire stuff but to acquire temperance.
+My racial views are more critical than ever because I know more, but affectively, I am quicker to take up competing positions before I take up anger, even when it's justified.
+It's tiring, but that's what it means to be brown in America if your view of a good life is not only to acquire stuff but to acquire temperance.

 What hasn't changed?

 I still think brown people in this country get a raw deal every day and that we persevere despite disadvantage, not because America is the land of the free and the home of the brave, because it isn't.
 America is a great promise, not a realized dream.

 I have two main goals when I teach.
 One is to treat students as free and equal young adults capable of managing their lives, ambitions, and responsibilities.
 I don't think people can truly develop intellectually if they lack maturity and a sense of their own agency.
 Second, my aim is to empower students, by which I mean the following: at this stage of their educational career, the idea of learning is different.
 We're past rote memorization and regurgitation.
 College is the last, advanced stage of intellectual development before these young adults head into the world as citizens, etc. I try to provide tool sets for engaging a complex and ethically messy world.
 My area is political philosophy - I can't "teach" them about what it means to be a virtuous citizen but I can, by way of my experience and expertise, provide them the kind of pivotal points of reflection so that they can trouble themselves and maybe others with deep, probing questions about obligation, the good life, flourishing, etc.